Pontic Greek culture: Dishes

 Pontians have a number of traditional breakfast dishes: foustoron (similar to an omelette), lalánggia, havitz, and more.
 Breakfast dishes typically include eggs, bread, or porridge.

 For lunch and dinner, Pontians traditionally eat a number of soups, savory pies, rice pilav, pasta dishes, flatbreads, and dumplings.
 Some soups include kintéata, a type of nettle soup; cabbage soup; and malez, a grain soup.
 Pilav dishes include rice and a variety of meats, including chicken, anchovies, and mussels.
 Some pilav varieties include wild greens and nuts.
 Pasta dishes are less common and include siron, a type of pasta made of phyllo dough.
 Savory pies include perek, made with layers of phyllo dough and cheese filling.
 Another, diamesia, has a vegetable filling.
 Meat dishes include kebabs, kioftedes (meatballs), and peynirli.
 They also traditionally make dolmades, which may or may have a meat or vegetarian filling.
 Dumplings include varénika, mantía, peréskia, and chebureki, all dumplings with meat, cheese, or vegetable fillings.
 Vegetable dishes include pickled, slow-cooked, sautéed, and stuffed vegetables.
 They also use a variety of condiments like adjika and tsatsoupel, which are vegetable-based, and paskitan, which is yogurt-based.

 Some sweets, like tsirichtá (lokma) and otía, are made of fried dough.
 Others, like tsorek' pourma and sousamópita, are baked in the oven.

-Some sweets, like tsirichtá (lokma) and otía, are made of fried dough.
-Others, like tsorek' pourma and sousamópita, are baked in the oven.

 Yogurt forms the basis for many traditional Pontian dishes, including soups and tan, a fermented drink.
 Pontians also traditionally drink tea and coffee.

 Special foods are traditionally prepared for holidays, weddings, and funerals.
 For example, kollyva is traditionally eaten at funerals and memorial services.